 Click “Breakdown” at the top right of your ad reports and select “By Asset.”

-You can now view performance by any of the following breakdowns: Image, Video, Headline, Text, Description, Call to Action, and Website.
+You can now view performance by any of the following Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element.: Image, Video, Headline, Text, Description, A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.", and Website.
 These options will not appear within Breakdown until you launch your first campaign with Dynamic Creative.

 Have you started experimenting with Dynamic Creative yet?
 Is it leading to better results?
 What are you learning?

 Let me know in the comments below!